Table of Contents Show

 Buying real estate in New York is unlike purchasing real estate in other cities.
 Yes, the market moves at the speed of light.

 Educate yourself about the marketEducate yourself about the market

 Before you’re ready to buy, do your homework.
 Look at various neighborhoods, and try to get an idea of where you’d like to live.
 Narrow down the section of town and, if possible, to less than three or four neighborhoods.
-New York is a vast city, and you will run yourself ragged trying to explore all of Manhattan and Brooklyn.
+New York is a vast city, and you will run ragged trying to explore all of Manhattan and Brooklyn.
 However, if you didn’t already know, you’ll quickly learn which areas of town would be within your budget.
 Once you’ve established that budget range and figured out the areas of the city you prefer, you have done the most challenging part of the legwork.
 Now, move on to the hunt.

 Find a buyer’s agent you trustFind a buyer’s agent you trust

 Interview multiple agents until you find “the one.” don’t attempt to tackle the search yourself.
 Instead, find an experienced and recommended licensed Buyer’s Agent to work with you.
-The right broker will be knowledgeable, patient, guide you through the process and advise you on which property is the best investment and appropriately priced compared to others.
+The right broker will be knowledgeable and patient, guide you through the process, and advise you on which property is the best investment and appropriately priced compared to others.

 Don’t make a snap decision.Don’t make a snap decision.

 Give yourself enough time to look at apartments.
-Ten might be not enough, and 100 might be too many, but the number is different for each buyer.
+Ten might not be enough, and 100 might be too many, but each buyer has different numbers.
 Make your wishlist and search until you find a home that meets 80 percent of what’s on your wishlist.
-You won’t find a single property with everything you desire, so you will have to compromise.
+You won’t find a single property with everything you desire, so you must compromise.
 Don’t rush your decision –– you don’t want to have regrets.

 Don’t buy too muchDon’t buy too much